 1. Finding an apprenticeship

-Apprenticeships enable your young person to gain practical skills in a trade and a New Zealand Certificate qualification while they’re earning.
+Apprenticeships enable your young person to earn while they gain practical skills in a trade and work towards a New Zealand Certificate qualification.

 - choose the trade they wish to work in

 - contact Te Pūkenga or other apprenticeship organisation